Webhook Integration for Developers

 // await db.events.create({

-// type: event_type,
+// type: eventType,

-// timestamp: new Date(timestamp),
+// timestamp: new Date(event.timestamp),

 // user: username,